-Put your beef strips in a lidded container or Ziploc bag, then add the marinade and shake it up.
-Place the container or bag in the fridge for 6-24 hours, shaking it occasionally so the marinade doesn’t settle.
+Put your beef strips in a lidded container or Ziploc bag, add the marinade and shake it up.
+Place the container or bag in the fridge for 6-24 hours, shaking it occasionally, so the marinade doesn’t settle.

 The longer you marinate the beef, the stronger the final flavors will be.

 Now, at last, we’ll turn that beef into jerky!

 You can use an electric smoker or oven to dry your beef, but we highly recommend using a food dehydrator instead.
 I bought mine on Amazon.
 These handy devices are inexpensive, easy to use, and more efficient than smokers and ovens.

 - EVEN HEAT DISTRIBUTION: 600 watts of drying...